YTread Logo

 order

-and there are a lot of people in this audience that i see here who know as much if not more about that than i do but let me give you any ideas. and then we can have some time with our questions and answers to really talk about it or have different points of view about it.
+and the rest and the West and there are many people in this audience that I see here who know as much or more about that than I do, but let me give you some ideas and then we can have some time with our Q&A to talk about it or have different points of view on the matter.

 global power in a shifting international order the west and the rest